 Choral Connect

-Andrew has recently returned from the United States where he was Assistant Professor of Music, Director of Choral Activities and Voice Area Head at Westminster College.
+Now living in Christchurch, Andrew was formerly Assistant Professor of Music, Director of Choral Activities and Voice Area Head at Westminster College in Pennsylvania.
 In 2020, he was voted “Professor of the Year” at the College.

 For 10 years, Andrew was Artistic Director of the New Zealand Secondary Students’ Choir.
 He is a registered teacher, and is currently freelancing as a conductor, choral consultant, teacher educator and mentor for beginning teachers.

 David SquireDavid Squire has been Music Director of the New Zealand Youth Choir since 2011 and is the first alumnus director of the choir.
-He also directs international award-winning ensembles Voicemale (Westlake Boys High School), Euphony (Kristin School), the Westlake Symphony Orchestra, and since the start of this year the Auckland Youth Choir.
+He also directs international award-winning ensembles Voicemale (Westlake Boys High School), Euphony (Kristin School), the Westlake Symphony Orchestra, and the Auckland Youth Choir.

 David completed his undergraduate study at the University of Auckland, with an emphasis on conducting and composition, later graduating with a Master of Music degree with first class honours in choral conducting.